Puerto Rican Political Collection

 The collection contains a bilingual newspaper published by the Young Lords called "Pa’lante".
 The Young Lords was a Puerto Rican political and social action organization that began on the streets of Chicago and New York City in the late 1960s.
 Their main objective was to improve the social conditions of Puerto Ricans, Latinos, and other historically oppressed people in the United States, as well as to support Puerto Rican independence.

-The collection also includes one poster from the Institute of Puerto Rican Culture.
+The collection also includes one poster from the Institute of Puerto Rican Culture in celebration of the emancipation of slavery in Puerto Rico.
 The institute was created in 1955, its mission is to research, preserve, promote, enrich and diffuse Puerto Rican culture.

 Language of Materials